Colleges by Location

 Admissions

-According to the newest data, this school uses standardized test scores for admission and it admitted 1,829 in 2024.
-College of the Holy Cross has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
+According to the newest information reported, this institution uses standardized test scores for admission and it admitted 1,685 in 2025.
+College of the Holy Cross has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
 As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
-This renowned school with a rich history offers an unparalleled learning experience to its students.
+With a rich history of academic excellence, it offers an unparalleled educational experience.

 Test Scores